Deep Progressive Feature Aggregation Network for High Dynamic Range Imaging

-Unlike motion-removal-based methods, alignment-based methods first align the input LDR images with a reference from the input, and then merge them to generate the corresponding HDR images.
+Alignment-based methods for HDR imaging involve aligning input LDR images with a reference image, and then merging them to generate the corresponding HDR images.
+Unlike motion-removal-based methods, alignment-based methods handle object motions using optical flow, which can better preserve information in motion regions.
+Therefore, they typically achieve better performance.
 For example, Kalantari \etal \cite{kalantari2017deep} used optical flow \cite{liu2009beyond} to align the input LDR images and then, adopted a deep convolutional neural network (CNN) to merge the aligned LDR images for reconstruction.
-However, the illumination in LDR images may vary significantly, so the brightness constancy condition required by optical flow is hard to satisfy \cite{sun2018pwc,yu2016back,teed2020raft} and the resulting optical flow is inaccurate, which further harms the quality of the generated HDR images.
-Instead of using optical flow, Wu \etal \cite{wu2018deep} adopted a homography transformation to globally register LDR images in the pre-processing stage.
-Then, a deep CNN model with the U-Net shape structure is used to extract multi-scale features for reconstruction.
-However, this method does not consider local information and thus cannot effectively compensate for corrupted image content in saturated regions.
-Inspired by the deformable convolution \cite{zhu2019deformable}, Pu \etal \cite{pu2020robust} adopted a pyramid, cascading and deformable (PCD) alignment module \cite{wang2019edvr} to hierarchically align LDR images for reconstruction.
-Furthermore, Liu \etal \cite{liu2021adnet} proposed a dual-branch network for HDR imaging in dynamic scenes, which adopts the spatial attention mechanism and the PCD module in different branches, respectively.
-However, deformable convolution suffers from unstable training \cite{chan2021understanding}.
-In addition, the receptive field of deformable convolution is restricted by its kernel size, making it difficult to handle large-scale motions.
+Their model has demonstrated remarkable performance in producing high-quality HDR images in dynamic scenes.
+However, the brightness constancy condition required by optical flow is difficult to satisfy in real-world situations \cite{sun2018pwc,yu2016back,teed2020raft}, resulting in inaccurate optical-flow etimation, which further deteriorates the quality of the generated HDR images.
+Instead of optical flow, Wu \etal \cite{wu2018deep} adopted a homography transformation to globally register LDR images in the pre-processing stage.
+Then, they used a deep CNN model with the U-Net shape structure to extract multi-scale features for reconstruction.
+However, this method fails to consider local information, which limits its ability to compensate for corrupted image content in saturated regions.
+Pu \etal \cite{pu2020robust}, inspired by deformable convolution \cite{zhu2019deformable}, adopted a pyramid, cascaded and deformable (PCD) alignment module \cite{wang2019edvr} to hierarchically align LDR images for reconstruction.
+Additionally, Liu \etal \cite{liu2021adnet} proposed a dual-branch network for HDR imaging in dynamic scenes, which respectively adopts the spatial attention mechanism and the PCD module in the two branches.
+However, deformable convolution suffers from unstable training \cite{chan2021understanding}, and its receptive field is restricted by its kernel size, making it difficult to handle large-scale motions.